jfairbank/pat-packet-visits-ruby-rails/the-recursive-journey.md

 to retrieve it from one of the authoritative DNS kingdoms."

 "Authoritative?" interjected Pat.

+> 7. Illustration?: Ren explaining to Pat about DNS, holding a map with many
+>    dots for the authoritative DNS kingdoms

 Inferring Pat's lack of knowledge on DNS, Ren replied, "Yes.
 Because there are so many addresses, it's not feasible for all the resolver kingdoms to keep